 Students are not permitted to leave the building or any career development site at any time during the school day.
-Students who leave the building without an early dismissal note or without verbal approval from an office administrator or career development teacher will be marked truant for that day, face an in-school suspension and may have more serious consequences.
+Students who leave the building without an early dismissal note or without verbal approval from an office administrator or career development teacher will be marked truant for that day, face a saturday school, an out of school suspension and/or may have more serious consequences.